NadimGhaznavi/xmrqa/pages/Donations.md

 The gnomes in the server room quit years ago, now it's just me!

-Donations are always welcome!
+Donations are always welcome.
 The *address* and *QR code* are for my Monero Wallet.

 # Donation Address